CSC207-2024/safeTO/design-document.md

 ### Backend

-We performed unit tests with 57 test cases.
+We performed comprehensive unit tests on our backend codebase with 57 test cases.
 Below is a screenshot of the test results.

 <img src="https://ragnarok.joefang.org/static/x4plqa1569t9pb2d91hvk2gld77cv9d5d.jpg" alt="Test Coverage" height=300px></img>

+The test cases cover the main features, including the RESTful API, geolocation-related code, account management, entities, and builder patterns.

 ### Frontend

 We performed thorough End-to-End Testing of our frontend functionality by systematically evaluating each feature.
 For the regex functionality, we tested various invalid inputs to ensure robust error handling.
 For restricted regions, we checked at least 30 locations outside the City of Toronto to verify proper boundary enforcement.
 For neighborhoods or locations with no available data, we ensured that a clear and informative message is displayed.
 These tests helped us validate the accuracy and reliability of our frontend components.

 ### Database

+We use a local simulated environment that mimics the Cloudflare serverless platform to conduct various tests on the JavaScript code implementing the Key-Value database API.
+The test code can be found [here](https://bit.ly/46W6uqX).

+We mock the actual database with a JavaScript object that supports operations like `get`, `put`, and `list`, allowing us to test our code effectively.
+Our test cases cover the main operations supported by the database API, including authentication, data retrieval and writing, as well as log retrieval.
+Additionally, we address edge cases, such as providing an invalid token or using unsupported HTTP methods, to ensure our API handles these scenarios correctly by returning appropriate errors in a RESTful manner.

 ### Analysis